wsor4035/devwiki/content/mapgen/_index.md

 Generates an empty world.

-To be precise: By default, this produces a world with only [air](/nodes/#air "Air") everywhere.
-For games it is possible to replace the air with a different node.
+To be precise: By default, this produces a world with only [Air](/nodes/#air "Air") everywhere.
+For games, it's possible to choose a different node by defining the `mapgen_singlenode` mapgen alias.

 It is intended to be used for mapgen mods which define their own map generation from scratch.
 This mapgen is not really useful if left unmodified.